-If any of the provisions of this Manual conflicts with the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (the "Listing Rules") the CG Code or other requirements of the Stock Exchange, or any of the latter imposes requirements more stringent than those set out in this Manual, the latter shall prevail.
+If any of the provisions of this Manual conflicts with the Listing Rules, the CG Code or other requirements of the Stock Exchange, or if any of the latter imposes requirements more stringent than those set out in this Manual, the latter shall prevail.

-This Manual has taken into account the amendments to the CG Code and the Listing Rules which were effective on 1 January 2022.
+This Manual has taken into account the latest amendments to the CG Code and the Listing Rules which were effective as at the date of issuance of the Manual.
 This Manual has been prepared in English and Chinese, and both versions possess equal status and have the same effect.
+If there is any inconsistency or ambiguity between the English and Chinese versions of the Manual, the English version shall prevail.